 You will also be supported by Co-Production Collective staff members (in advance and during meetings), to ensure that everyone can participate fully in the meetings.

-We know diversity fosters creativity and innovation, and we want our community to represent the diversity of the world’s talent.
-We are committed to equality of opportunity, to being fair and inclusive, and to being a place where we all belong.
-We therefore actively encourage applications from global majority candidates who are underrepresented in our community and at UCL, including but not exclusive to non-graduates; disabled, D/deaf and neurodivergent people; LGBTQ+ people; and people from Black, Asian and minoritised ethnic communities.
-We also welcome applicants from a range of educational backgrounds and therefore do not require a minimum formal qualification for this role.
+We are committed to providing equality of opportunity, being fair and inclusive, and a place where we all belong and are valued.
+We therefore actively encourage applications from global majority backgrounds who are underrepresented in our community and at UCL, including but not exclusive to non-graduates; disabled, D/deaf and neurodivergent people; LGBTQ+ people; and people from Black, Asian and minoritised ethnic communities.

 To express your interest, please send an email to coproduction@ucl.ac.uk by Monday 6 January 10am letting us know: